 The original proposal is already pretty bad, but the changes by the Council of the European Union make it much, much worse.
 I'll assume you've some familiarity with the original proposal.
 If you are unfamiliar with the proposal, my introduction post about chatcontrol might help a bit, however the changes to the proposal are not as focused on detection/scanning as the introduction post is.

-Update 2 days after original post: In the original version of this blogpost,
+Update one day after original post: In the original version of this blogpost,

 I noted that no court order was required for any type of order.